Aura proyecto 2015

 Exhibition of Fantastic Machine project in Eibar

-Posted in Exhibitions and publications, News
+Posted in Exhibitions and publications, News, News EN

 Fantastic Machine is a project launched by the Photography Department at IDarte.
 Its aim is to collaborate with various art education institutions to develop an experimental methodology based on image, movement, and sound.